sl-design-system/components/website/src/categories/components/textarea/usage.md

 ### Single-line input

-If the input is expected to be short and concise, consider using a the [text field](/categories/components/text-field/) component instead of a Text Area.
+If the input is expected to be short and concise, consider using a [text field](/categories/components/text-field/) component instead of a Text Area.
 For instance, when collecting a username or password a single-line input is more appropriate.

 </section>